lelopezqa/lelopezqa/README.md

 - 👋 Hi, I’m @Luis Lopez
 - 👀 I’m interested in Nuevos conocimientos tecnologicos
 - 🌱 I’m currently learning ...
+QA
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...QA
 - 📫 How to reach me ...

 <!---